Number of Commonwealths, U.S. Territories (including District of Columbia) Visited

 There is an incredible thirst among today’s students for clues to the mysteries of the oceans, how those blue waters affect their lives and vice versa, and what exciting, rewarding careers await them in science and especially, marine science.
 Unfortunately, few of these children are getting from their standard curriculum.
 I’ve been humbled by seeing that there are legions of natural allies for the cause of ocean conservation out there, students and teachers alike eagerly asking what they can do to help.

-A project of The Ocean Foundation, the Ocean Doctor’s “50 Years — 50 States — 50 Speeches Expedition” takes me back to my roots as a marine science teacher and I still find it every bit as fulfilling to watch young eyes widen, perspectives change and horizons broaden when the students I visit with learn about the sea and its mysteries.
+Ocean Doctor’s “50 Years — 50 States — 50 Speeches Expedition” takes me back to my roots as a marine science teacher and I still find it every bit as fulfilling to watch young eyes widen, perspectives change and horizons broaden when the students I visit with learn about the sea and its mysteries.
 It is also gratifying to realize that a 50+ year-old ocean doctor is capable of learning so much from the students and teachers he encounters, and that his heart capable of being deeply moved by the faces, lives and stories he encounters on his journey.

 I visited a high school of just 100 students in Kansas, not far from the geographical center of the lower 48 states, a community that had recently been devastated by two killer tornadoes.
 They apologetically referred to their community, Macksville, as being “in the middle of nowhere.”
 But after spending the afternoon with some delightful high school students, I came away with a very different opinion of a remote but remarkably resilient place where the terrible tragedies of two years ago had brought their community together like never before.
 To me, it most definitely felt like a “somewhere.”
 The students shared with me their love of nature, mostly hunting and fishing among local lands.
 Their experiences were vastly different from mine, but we shared a great appreciation for the outdoors.